- Gra-Rock

 Second, there is shear stress.
 Shear stress occurs when forces are applied perpendicularly to one another.
 If you lock your fingers together and pull against yourself, you are experiencing shear stress.

 Finally, there is tensile or flexural stress.
-Flexural stress is a force that is exerted upon an object that lengthens or stretches that object.
+Flexural stress is a force exerted upon an object that lengthens or stretches that object.
 When you jump into a swimming hole using a rope swing, you exert flexural stress on the rope.

-If it can't withstand the compressive, shear, and tensile strength placed on it, it will fail!
+If it can't withstand the compressive, shear, and tensile strength placed on it, it will fail.

 To prevent concrete failure, it's important to test the concrete strength.

-Let's explore how to do that!
+Let's explore how it's done!

 How To Test Concrete Strength